contre95/notesOLD/Digitales/Apuntes/AWS_Adv_Architect/Lab1.md

 ### Adding a VPC Endpoint Policy

 **Infrastructure Diagram:**
-Would end up lookign somethis like this |
+Would end up looking something this like this |
 :--------------------------------------:|
 <img src="img/2021-06-01-11-26-38.png" width=400> |